Deploying with Docker Containers¶

 ScaleOut StateServer is published to the public Docker Hub repository in the “scaleout” namespace.
 The Docker Hub repository is the default repository in most environments, so it is sufficient to pull the “scaleout/soss” image.
 For non-default Docker environments, follow the instructions for configuring a new repository for your environment to add https://hub.docker.com/r/scaleout/soss/ image location.
 In addition to the latest published version of ScaleOut StateServer available under the “latest” (default) tag, each public release is tagged in MAJOR.MINOR.REVISION-BUILD format (e.g., 5.6.0-315).

-Example: Start a new Docker container instance in the background, using the host network, and expose all SOSS service ports (including the REST APIs) explicitly:
+Example (Bridge networking mode): Start a new Docker container instance in the background, using the default Docker network, and expose all SOSS ports (including the REST APIs) explicitly to the host.
+The ScaleOut host will have an IP address internal to the default Docker network:

 The following volumes are automatically mapped from the container to the Docker host’s filesystem such that its contents are shared between the container and the container host: